Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Semiconductor Breathalysers

 Semiconductor breathalysers measure the level of alcohol present in a breath sample based upon the change in resistance upon the semiconductors inside the machine.
 The semiconductors produce a small standing electrical current.
-When alcohol comes into contact with the semi conductor, it is absorbed on the surface of the semiconductor, changes the resistivity and hence changes the electrical current.
+When alcohol comes into contact with the semiconductor, it is absorbed on the surface of the semiconductor, changes the resistivity and hence changes the electrical current.
 This gives an indication to the amount of alcohol present in the breath sample.

 Advantages:

-• Small in size and cheap to manufacture
+• Small in size and cheap to manufacture and buy

 Disadvantages: